FreeRTOS/FreeRTOS/FreeRTOS/Demo/RISC-V-Qemu-virt_GCC/Readme.md

 #### -pie not supported
 If you receive this error while linking, add the `-no-pie` flag to your linker flags.
 See https://man.archlinux.org/man/community/riscv64-elf-binutils/riscv64-elf-ld.1.en#no~24 for more.

+#### Generating a map
+Append the `-Xlinker -Map=RTOSDemo.map` flag to your LD flags in the Makefile to generate a map file in the current directory when building.

+This can be useful when determining address validity.